18F/18f.gsa.gov/_posts/2014-11-17-taking-control-of-our-website-with-jekyll-and-webhooks.md

 ---
 ```

 Because we're running Jekyll on our own servers, we can also make our own custom plugins.
 (While Jekyll works on GitHub Pages, most Jekyll plugins sadly do not.)
-Since we have our authors [captured as data](https://github.com/18F/18f.gsa.gov/blob/staging/_data/authors.yml), we wrote a [simple plugin](https://github.com/18F/18f.gsa.gov/blob/staging/_plugins/author.rb) to add a `lookup` filter to our templates using that loops through a data file.
+Since we have our authors [captured as data](https://github.com/18F/18f.gsa.gov/blob/staging/_data/authors.yml), we wrote a [simple plugin](https://github.com/18F/18f.gsa.gov/blob/staging/_plugins/author.rb) to add a `lookup` filter to our templates using that loops through a data file. (**Note**: We've since rewritten our plugin to [generate bylines automatically](https://github.com/18F/18f.gsa.gov/issues/633).)

 ```html
 <p class="authors">